Dirac particle in Newman-Unti-Tamburino spacetime

 In other words, in the small vicinity of the point $x_0$ $(x\ll2x_0-|a|)$ the formula (\ref{exterNUTR11}) is rewritten as

-So, one can conclude that at small values of coordinate $x_0$, the wave number $k_{x_0}$ increases with the rise of the NUT charge $a$; the phase shift $\varphi_{x_0}$ also changes for non-zero NUT charge in comparison with the Schwarzschild case.
-These effects are revealed in fig. \ref{figRExtr}.
+So, one can conclude that the wave number $k_{x_0}$ increases with the rise of the NUT charge $|a|$; the phase shift $\varphi_{x_0}$ also changes for non-zero NUT charge in comparison with the Schwarzschild case.
+These effects are revealed in Fig. \ref{figRExtr}.
 These peculiarities may be used to distinguish between Schwarzschild and NUT black holes.